bysnupy/blog/kubernetes/k8s__pleg_unhealthy_blog_eng.md

 }
 ```

-We have taken a look the "relist" process through related source code and call stack trace.
+We have taken a look at the "relist" process through related source code and call stack trace.
-I hope you can learn more details about PLEG and how to take/update the required data in the process.
+I hope this gives you more details about PLEG and how to update the required data in the process.

 ## Conclusions
-In my experience and searching, "PLEG is not healthy" can be happened by various causes,
+In my experience, "PLEG is not healthy" can happen due to various causes,
-and I think there are many potential causes we do not run into yet around this issue either.
+and I also believe there are many potential causes we have not run into yet.
-So I'd like to introduce the following past and usual cause for your additional information.
+I'd like to introduce the following past and regular causes for your additional information.

 - Container runtime latency or timeout (performance degradation, deadlock, bugs ...) during remote requests
 - Too many running pods for host resources, or too many running pods on high spec hosts to complete the relist within 3 min.
-  As you checked in this post, events and latency is proportional to the pod numbers regardless host resources.
+  As seen in this post, events and latency is proportional to the pod numbers regardless of host resources.
-- [Deadlock in PLEG relist](https://github.com/kubergitetes/kubernetes/issues/72482), it has fixed as of Kubernetes 1.14.
+- [Deadlock in PLEG relist](https://github.com/kubergitetes/kubernetes/issues/72482), has been fixed as of Kubernetes 1.14.
 - CNI bugs when getting a pod network status.